top of page

 Why I Like This Book:

-• Explains why this community mattered as much as the talent.
+• It explains why this community mattered as much as the talent.

-• Connects personal stories with big cultural shifts.
+• It connects personal stories with big cultural shifts.

-• Makes you feel like you’re right there in the canyon.
+• It makes you feel like you’re right there in the canyon.

 Author: Roman Kozak